-1. Has achieved an easy familiarity with his equipment and the light sensitive materials he utilizes.
-In other words, he’s gotten enough technique under his belt to operate.
+1. Has achieved an easy familiarity with their equipment and the light sensitive materials they utilize.
+In other words, the photographer has gotten enough technique under their belt to operate.

-- Knows the limits of his equipment (and himself)
+- Knows the limits of their equipment (and themselves).

-- Uses the best gear he can afford
+- Uses the best gear they can afford.

-2. Has developed a flexibility of approach to (or treatment of) his subject
+2. Has developed a flexibility of approach to (or treatment of) their subject.

-3. Should believe that whatever he sees (excites his eye), he can photograph.
+3. Should believe that whatever they see, they can photograph.

 - Better to overshoot and edit later.

 7. Approaches their subject with respect.

 - Ruthless in editing; end result that is much stronger.

 - Aware of when repeating self or copying others.

 - Concern for their work to be of highest possible quality.

 9. Takes care not to abuse the power of photography.